 Too many birds in the wrong place can be a nuisance, but there are legislative implications with any actions taken that affect bird species in the UK.
 This is governed by the Wildlife and Countryside Act (1981).

-All our methods for controlling nuisance birds comply with legislation set out by the above governing body, and are improved by the relevant legislative bodies:
+All our methods for controlling nuisance birds comply with legislation set out by the above governing body, and are approved by the relevant legislative bodies:

 • Natural England